Table of Contents

 2. What resume format should you use for your resume?

 If you’re new to the physical therapy industry or a first-time job candidate, use the functional resume format, which focuses on the skills and training you already have.
-If you have a few years of experience in the field, go with the combination format, as it focuses on both your relevant work history and skills.
-If you can showcase a lengthy career in sports therapy, choose the chronological format, which features a full rundown of your work achievements.
+If you have a few years of experience in the field, go with the combination resume format, as it focuses on both your relevant work history and skills.
+If you can showcase a lengthy career in sports therapy, choose the chronological resume format, which features a full rundown of your work achievements.

 3. What should you leave off your resume?